The Future of Crusher

 By way of FCS, we may see Crusher-like vehicles supporting troops in battle operations in five to 10 years.
 They'll most likely start out in reconnaissance roles and then transition into combat, supporting troops as opposed to replacing them.
 But Crusher's cutting-edge autonomy technology is not military specific.
 The NREC envisions – and has in the works – research projects that utilize the systems developed for Crusher in civilian applications.
 In a decade, we could see autonomous vehicles performing risky tasks in areas like farming, mining and construction, ultimately transferring some of the danger faced by humans in these fields onto replaceable robotic counterparts that feel no pain.

-For more information on Crusher, UGVs and related topics, check out the links on the next page.
+For more information on Crusher, UGVs and related topics, check out the links below.